up42/docs/source/specifications/block-manifest.rst

 * ``display_name``: the name of the block as displayed in the Interstellar UI.
 This name is not checked for uniqueness.
 * ``description``: free-text explanation of what your block does.
-* ``parameters``: run-time parameters that your block can optionally specify, meant for use by processing blocks.
+* ``parameters``: for data blocks, the list of all query parameters the block supports.
+For processing blocks, the run-time parameters that your block can optionally specify.
 * ``input_capabilities`` and ``output_capabilities``: the :ref:`capabilities <block-capabilities>` that your block
   requires to run, and/or that it outputs when it is finished.
 When validating a workflow, every block's output capabilties must match exactly the input capabilities of the next block in the workflow.
 These fields may be